azpsen/tailfin/README.md

 ## Configuration <a name="configuration"></a>

-The URL for the Tailfin API can be set with the environment variable `TAILFIN_API_URL`.
+The URL for connecting to the Tailfin API from the Web UI can be set with the environment variable `TAILFIN_API_URL`.
 It defaults to `http://localhost:8081`, which assumes the API runs on the same machine and uses the default port.

 ### Backend <a name="backend_configuration"></a>